Updated Pandemic Re-Emergence Guide

 - Vitamin A is useful when a deep cough is present

-- Sambucus appears most effective in the prevention or early stage of corona virus infections.
-An evidence-based systematic review of elderberry conducted by the Natural Standard Research Collaboration concluded that there is level B evidence to support the use of elderberry for influenza, which may or may not be relevant to COVID-19 prevention.
+- Sambucus appears most effective in the prevention or early stage of viral infections.
+An evidence-based systematic review of elderberry conducted by the Natural Standard Research Collaboration concluded that there is level B evidence to support the use of elderberry for influenza, which may or may not be relevant to novel viral illness prevention.
 (18)

 - Other Supplements